Skip to content

 • Vision: Stay low, avoid skyline silhouettes, use shade and cover.

-• Vibration: Quiet feet; smooth wading to reduce disturbance.
+• Vibration: Quiet feet and smooth wading reduces disturbance.

-• Light & clarity: Dawn/dusk are forgiving; in clear water, lengthen leaders and go slimmer.
+• Light & clarity: In clear water, lengthen leaders and go slimmer.

 Book Your Guided Day Rates & Availability